GUEST COLUMN MORE HEALTH-CARE BUREAUCRATS THAN FAMILY DOCTORS: TORY MPP JEFF YUREKPublished on February 25, 2019

 The Liberal government and the Ontario PC Party hold very different assumptions about managing the health-care file.
 The Liberals believe that the knowledge about what is wrong with our health-care system and how to fix it is found at the top of the system, at the ministry of health.
 They’re focused on delivering more structure, and less care that Ontario patients want, desperately need, and deserve.

-The PCs believes the knowledge for what is wrong with our health-care system and how to fix it is at the frontline of care delivery: Among our hospitals, our physicians, registered nurses, nurse practitioners, registered practical nurses, personal support workers, and home care professionals, as well as from patients and their families.
+The PCs believe the knowledge for what is wrong with our health-care system and how to fix it is at the frontline of care delivery: Among our hospitals, our physicians, registered nurses, nurse practitioners, registered practical nurses, personal support workers, and home care professionals, as well as from patients and their families.

 Our priority should be patients, not paperwork.
 We need to focus on nurses and doctors, hospitals and good ideas from those in the trenches, not bureaucracy-led ideas and decisions.